 SECTION 1.
 The foregoing recitals are incorporated herein and made findings of fact.

-The previously declared local state of disaster for Wichita County, Texas, is hereby renewed and continued, as amended herein.
+The previously declared local state of disaster for the City of Burkburnett, Texas, is hereby renewed and continued, as amended herein.

-Pursuant to §418.108(b) of the Texas Government Code, this renewal and continuance of the declaration of a local state of disaster shall be given prompt and general publicity and shall be filed promptly with the County Clerk.
+Pursuant to §418.108(b) of the Texas Government Code, this renewal and continuance of the declaration of a local state of disaster shall be given prompt and general publicity and shall be filed promptly with the City Clerk.

-Pursuant to §418.108(d) of the Texas Government Code, this renewal and continuance of the declaration of a local state of disaster activates the County's emergency management plan.
+Pursuant to §418.108(d) of the Texas Government Code, this renewal and continuance of the declaration of a local state of disaster activates the City's emergency management plan.

 SECTION 2.
 Stay at Home or Place of Residence.
-Effective as of 11:59 p.m. on March 30, 2020, and continuing until terminated or modified by a subsequent Order, the County Judge of Wichita County, Texas deems it in the public interest to issue this Order and ORDERS that all individuals currently living within Wichita County shelter at their place of residence except as allowed by this Order.
+Effective as of 11:59 p.m. on March 27, 2020, and continuing until 1:00 p.m.
+April 8, 2020, unless terminated or modified by a subsequent Order, the Mayor and the Board of Commissioners of the City of Burkburnett, Texas deem it in the public interest to issue this Order and ORDER that all individuals currently living within the City of Burkburnett shelter at their place of residence except as allowed by this Order.
 To the extent individuals are using shared or outdoor spaces, they shall, to the greatest extent feasible, maintain social distancing of at least six feet from any other person, consistent with the Social Distancing Requirements, as defined in Section 7 below.
 All persons may leave their residences only to perform certain Essential Activities, to perform work in or obtain services from an Essential Business, Essential Government Service, or in Critical Infrastructure, or to engage in Essential Travel or Minimum Basic Operations, all as defined in Section 7 below.

 SECTION 3.
 Non-Essential Business and Operations Must Cease.
-All businesses or operations with a facility in Wichita County, except Essential Businesses and Essential Government Functions, as defined in Section 7 below, are required to cease all activities at facilities located within the County except Minimum Basic Operations as defined in Section 7 below.
+All businesses or operations with a facility in the City of Burkburnett, except Essential Businesses and Essential Government Functions, as defined in Section 7 below, are required to cease all activities at facilities located within the City except Minimum Basic Operations as defined in Section 7 below.
 For clarity, businesses may also continue operations consisting exclusively of employees or contractors performing activities at their own residences (i.e., working from home).

-All Essential Businesses, Essential Government Service, and Critical Infrastructure are strongly encouraged to remain open, especially those that provide the basic necessities for food, water, and shelter.
+All Essential Businesses, Essential Government Service, and Critical Infrastructure are strongly encouraged to remain open, especially those that provide the basic necessities for food water, and shelter.
 To the greatest extent feasible, Essential Businesses shall comply with Social Distancing Requirements as defined in Section 7 below.